 At Western Tanami, the Company is carrying out exploration in accordance with the Mines Department expenditure commitment required to maintain its tenements.
-The Board will continue to examine other options following the termination of the Coyote Lease with ABM.
+With regard to Coyote, the Board will examine other options following the termination of the Coyote Lease with ABM.